zoeanhnguyen/novamind-ai-pipeline/README.md

 ## Assumptions & Design Decisions

 - **Google Sheets as CRM**: HubSpot free tier requires a verified domain for email sending.
-Google Sheets was used as a zero-cost substitute that demonstrates the same data structure — contact logging, campaign tracking, and persona segmentation.
+Google Sheets was used as a zero-cost substitute to demonstrate the same data structure—contact logging, campaign tracking, and persona segmentation.
 The payload structure mirrors what would be sent to HubSpot's Contacts and Timeline APIs in a production environment.
 - **Simulated metrics**: Newsletter performance data (open rate, click rate, unsubscribe rate) is randomly generated within realistic ranges.
 In production, these would be fetched from HubSpot, Mailchimp, or a similar platform via API.
 - **Mistral AI**: Used instead of OpenAI due to free tier availability.
 The `mistral-small-latest` model reliably produces structured JSON output when prompted correctly.
 - **Wait nodes**: Added between consecutive LLM calls to prevent 503 rate limit errors on Mistral's free tier.
 Each wait is 3–5 seconds.
-- **"Preview Only" button**: The generated blog URL (`www.novamind.com/blog/...`) is a mock slug.
+- **"Preview Link" button**: The generated blog URL (`www.novamind.com/blog/...`) is a mock slug.
 The button is intentionally disabled to reflect that no live site exists.

 ---